Child Therapy for Behavior Issues

 How to Deal with Anger Issues in Children

 Growing up is harder than it looks.
-Children face many challenges, everything from bullies to broken homes that can cause anger issues to build and manifest in a variety of ways from name calling to throwing a book at a sibling.
-There are multiple triggers that could cause anger to erupt in children and the root of that anger isn’t always to identify.
+Children face many challenges, everything from bullies to broken homes that can cause anger issues to build and manifest in a variety of ways, from name-calling to throwing a book at a sibling.
+There are multiple triggers that could cause anger to erupt in children, and the root of that anger isn’t always easy to identify.
+Newport Beach Christian Counseling offers guidance to help children and families address these challenges.

 Emotions are real but not always reliable